The Microsoft .NET Framework has enabled developers to quickly build loosely coupled systems via Web services.

 To evaluate the overall solution, developers need to understand that Web services are meant to create technology agnostic sets of functionality -- any client, using any technology, can reuse the features contained in that service.
 For this to be a "good" Web service, it should be usable by other technologies.
 Let's take a look at the details of a simple Web service that returns a DataSet and see how it measures up.

 After creating a simple WebMethod that returns a DataSet, look at the WSDL (Web Services Description Language) generated by the .NET Framework.
-Remember that WSDL describes the service, including method names,
+Remember that WSDL describes the service, including method names, parameters and return values.
+This data is used by the .NET Framework WSDL.exe tool, along with other tools in other technologies, to create a proxy class for client to use when accessing the service.
+A detailed description of the types used as parameters and return values is essential for generating a useful proxy class.

 Below is an excerpt from a simple Web service's WSDL that shows the return value of the GetCustomers WebMethod.
 Notice that GetCustomersResult is actually comprised of two types -- the first is an XML schema